 Over Spring Semester 2016, the DREAMers Inquiry Group sought to learn what obstacles undocumented students face pursuing a college education with an eye to clearing their paths.
 The group polled Cañada College students who qualified for resident tuition under AB 540 so they could present a portrait of our campus climate and the experiences of undocumented students from the results of the survey in hopes of improving undocumented students’ access to college through outreach and services.
-DREAMers Inquiry Group members who created this survey in spring 2016 were: Julie Carey, assistant professor of ESL; Alison Field, associate professor of history; Cynthia McCarthy, adjunct faculty librarian; Gerardo Pacheco, assistant professor of ESL, and Kristin Parks, former Cañada College assistant professor of political science.
+DREAMers Inquiry Group members who created this survey in spring 2016 were: Julie Carey, assistant professor of ESL; Alison Field, associate professor of history; Cynthia McCarthy, adjunct faculty librarian; and Gerardo Pacheco, assistant professor of ESL.
+The DREAMers Taskforce staff are Alison Field, professor of Humanities and Social Sciences, and Matthew Lee, interim Dean, Kinesiology, Athletics and Dance.

 Gerardo Pacheco Matus, a Mayan native, was recipient of a 2015 Bread Loaf Writers’ Conference Work-Study Scholarship.
 In 2012, The San Francisco Foundation awarded Pacheco the distinguished Joseph Henry Jackson Award.